 Q: How long is the on-site recovery before I can leave the office?

-A: Plan to stay in our recovery room for at least 20 minutes if sedation was involved, or until Robert M. McLean DDS, Atlanta & Marietta is satisfied that you are recovered sufficiently to go home.
+A: Plan to stay in our recovery room for at least 20 minutes if sedation was involved, or until Robert M. McLean, DDS is satisfied that you are recovered sufficiently to go home.
 If your procedure required sedation you must be completely alert before leaving the office for home.
 You must have a ride home.
 You may not drive yourself.
 It is recommend that you do not drive for a minimum 24 hours after surgery.

 Q: Will you prescribe antibiotics and pain medication?

 A: Procedure and patient health are determining factors of what antibiotic and/or medication will be prescribed.
 Call the office if the medication does not seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.
 Dr. McLean will discuss what, when, how long and dosage with you in both the pre-surgery and post surgery interviews.